 Keep up to date with the latest Brownlow Medal betting odds throughout the season with a look at the markets after each round of the season.

-Click here for the latest 2020 Brownlow Medal odds.
+Check out the latest 2022 Brownlow Medal odds.

 Bookmakers will also taking bets on the winning player for each team in their Team Betting markets, making the Brownlow Medal a great event to be punting on.